§ Trust Spanning Protocol (TSP) Specification

 - PKAE schemes have weaknesses, such as Post Compromise Impersonation (PCI) attacks, which TSP aims to guard against in order to support its wider use cases.

-§ Public-Key Signature
+§ Public-Key Signatures

 Ed25519

-is a EdDSA signature algorithm with Curve-25519
+is an EdDSA signature algorithm using Curve-25519

 and SHA2-512